thesocompany/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

   ### Will the judge make a decision on my appeal at the hearing?

-  No. The Board reviews cases in the order they’re received.
+  No. The board reviews cases in the order they’re received.
 The judge will begin work on your appeal when it’s among the oldest appeals ready for their review.

-  The Board will create a transcript of your hearing and add this to your appeal file.
-The Board will ask if you’d like a copy of the transcript for your personal records.
+  The board will create a transcript of your hearing and add this to your appeal file.
+The board will ask if you’d like a copy of the transcript for your personal records.
 The judge will review the hearing transcript along with all the other evidence in your file when they make a decision on your appeal.
 </section>